Duality (mathematics): Bidual

 The dual of the dual, called the bidual or double dual, depending on context, is often identical to the original (also called primal), and duality is an involution.
 In this case the bidual is not usually distinguished, and instead one only refers to the primal and dual.
-For example, the dual poset of the dual poset is exactly the original poset, since the converse relation is defined by an involution.
+For example, the dual poset of a dual poset is exactly the original poset, since the converse relation is defined by an involution.

 In other cases, the bidual is not identical with the primal, though there is often a close connection.
 For example, the dual cone of the dual cone of a set contains the primal set (it is the smallest cone containing the primal set), and is equal if and only if the primal set is a cone.